jussiry/houCe/readme.md

 ## documentation

-File by file documentation can be found here: [jussiry.github.com/houCe](http://jussiry.github.com/houCe/index.html)
+File by file documentation can be [found here](http://jussiry.github.com/houCe/index.html).

 ## update to new version of houCe